 SNUGGLES

-As social creatures, a well socialised pet will benefit most by being close to their paw pal or snuggling with their hu-mum or dad.
-Keeping your pet close will help keep them calm and serve as a distraction.
+As social creatures, a well socialised pet will benefit from being close to their paw pal or snuggling with their hu-mum or dad.
+Keeping your pet close will help keep them calm and serve as a distraction, consider some extended lap time or time indoors to help them relax.

 CALM BREEDS CALM